Appointment Plus Review

-Appointment Plus invests heavily in connecting with new users and creating video tutorials and a knowledge base to answer more detailed questions.
+Appointment Plus invests heavily in connecting with new users; the company has created multiple video tutorials and a knowledge base to answer more detailed questions.
 Every new account receives an assigned customer service representative, who, after an initial conversation, can only guarantee users responses within four traditional business days.
 (The company operates in Pacific Time.)
 If you want more timely attention, you’ll need to purchase a monthly customer support package separately.
 Appointment Plus has received mixed reviews from long-term users about its customer service over time: Some praise the company’s friendliness, while others claim that support becomes inconsistent after the initial attention.

 Regardless of the quality of their live help, Appointment Plus does a great job giving their users multiple avenues for seeking answers:

-- Youtube: The company maintains a channel with 13 videos, including both demos and testimonials.
+- YouTube: The company maintains a channel with 13 videos, including both demos and testimonials.
 Some of these videos, though, are well over a year old and may no longer accurately represent Appointment Plus

 - Setup Tutorial: Opening the software for the first time prompts a tutorial video and a list of quick steps for setting up.

 - Knowledge Base: The Knowledge Base contains FAQs and descriptions of updated features.
 The posts are thankfully very visual, which helps with navigating the complex interface.